nahkd123/Slimefun-Addon-Tutorial/README.md

 # Slimefun-Addon-Tutorial
-why are you here? you're suppose to do to Wiki tab instead.
+why are you here? you're suppose to go to Wiki tab instead.
 Go away